TheMarlboroMan/dfw-jumpstart/README.md

 There are alternatives, like the tools::grid_list and tools::vertical list but these need to be manually rolled...
-In any case, complex menu systems (like one with submenus, specific actions taking place upon selection of an option and so on) are sinonym with grunt work...
+In any case, complex menu systems (like one with submenus, specific actions taking place upon selection of an option and so on) are sinonyms with grunt work...
 The menu controller is a good example of things that can be done.

 ###Redefine keys.

 This is bound to exist on every game...
 The particulars are complex and the classes involved many, so just check the "menu" controller.
-There's an entire family of stuff there.
+There's an entire world of stuff there.

 ###Draw a controller different than the active one: